connerkward/search_engine/README.md

+# Search Engine in Python

-This is a "search engine" built in python that uses term frequency–inverse document frequency (TF-IDF), pagerank, duplicate removal hashing, ntlk tokenization with stopword removal, etc.
+This is a "search engine" built in python that uses term frequency–inverse document frequency (TF-IDF) and pagerank to sort results.
+Indexes creation includes duplicate removal hashing, ntlk tokenization with stopword removal.

 TO OPERATE: